Start-up behind 'dunkable' phone technology explores Asian IPO

-SINGAPORE P2i, a technology spin-off from Britain's Ministry of Defence, is looking to raise as much as 10 million pounds from Singapore investors as it readies the launch of its "Dunkable" or waterproof technology for smartphones and tablets.
+SINGAPORE Aug 1 P2i, a technology spin-off from Britain's Ministry of Defence, is looking to raise as much as 10 million pounds ($17 million) from Singapore investors as it readies the launch of its "Dunkable" or waterproof technology for smartphones and tablets.

 The fundraising by the nanotechnology company follows an expanding list of overseas firms tapping Singapore's pool of high net worth individuals.